Everest Base Camp Trek in October

 During the night -5 degree Celsius to 2 degree Celsius

-The Everest Base Camp weather is quite unpredictable.
-The temperature and wind condition changes swiftly.
-So, is the case even in October.
-However, the weather change is less frequent in October than in other months.
+Everest Base Camp weather is quite unpredictable.
+The temperature and wind conditions change swiftly.
+However, October offers more stable weather conditions than other months.

-In general, the daytime temperature ranges from 12℃ to 16℃ which is neither too hot not too cold.
-So, during the daytime, you will feel the moderate weather.
+In general, the daytime temperature ranges from 12℃ to 16℃, which is neither too hot nor too cold.
+So, during the daytime, you will experience moderate weather.
+At night, the temperature drops to between 2℃ and -5℃.
+This is not extremely cold, especially for high-altitude mountainous regions.

-The climate in Everest Base Camp is very unpredictable.
-With the moderate climate in the months of March to May and October to November, they are the best times to go to the Everest region.
+The climate in the Everest Base Camp area is very unpredictable.
+With moderate climate conditions in the months of March to May and October to November, these are considered the best times for the trek to Everest.

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.